How serious is our commitment to community engagement and social responsibility? Read on.

 One of the most popular immersion experiences on campus, the Les Aspin Center for Government, celebrated 25 years of giving students the chance to live and work in the nation’s capital.
-More than 2,000 students have experienced the political process first hand in congressional, executive branch, nonprofit, corporate and journalistic offices.
+More than 2,000 students have experienced the political process firsthand in congressional, executive branch, nonprofit, corporate and journalistic offices.

 Following in the Jesuit tradition of faithful service, the Service Learning Program at Marquette facilitates student academic learning through meaningful service experiences, which encourage and enable Marquette's faculty and students to positively impact the community.
-The Service Learning Program seeks to bring campus and community together in partnership to share resources, meet real community needs and help to educate women and men to become the change agents of tomorrow.
+The Service Learning Program seeks to bring campus and community together in partnership to share resources, meet real community needs and help educate women and men to become the change agents of tomorrow.

-Marquette’s Catholic, Jesuit identity calls members of the campus community to Be the Difference, to be men and women for others.
+Marquette’s Catholic, Jesuit identity calls members of the campus community to Be The Difference, to be men and women for others.
 These fundamental characteristics and traits align with social innovation and social entrepreneurship, attacking root causes of social problems with sustainable models that increase human capability.
 The Social Innovation Initiative is an ongoing exploration of a fit for social innovation at Marquette, including bundled offerings of speakers, residencies, learning activities, course work, celebrations and community engagements.

 Marquette is especially pleased to be recognized as a "changemaker campus," a distinction enjoyed by few university campuses nationally through a selective partnership with Ashoka: Innovators for the Public, the largest global organization for social entrepreneurs.
-Marquette was selected with Duke University and Arizona State University in August, 2010, joining George Mason University, University of Maryland and Tulane University, among others.
+Marquette was selected with Duke University and Arizona State University in August 2010, joining George Mason University, the University of Maryland and Tulane University, among others.

-In 2006, Marquette introduced the Urban Scholars program, which offers up to 10 annual, full-tuition renewable scholarships to economically disadvantaged students.
+In 2006, Marquette introduced the Urban Scholars program, which offers up to 40 annual, full-tuition renewable scholarships to economically disadvantaged students.
 Rooted in Marquette's tradition of increasing access to higher education, the scholarship program renews our emphasis on being inclusive and modeling a more diverse community.